|Maps:||LPI Penrith 9030-3N 1:25000|

 The pool at the Kanuka Brook junction must be one of the best swimming holes in the Blue Mountains.
 The sandy bottom combined with rocky ledges make it an excellent spot to swim.
 It is certainly worth a paddle if the weather is kind.

 After a break, turn left up Kanuka Brook.
 A faint pad runs along the south side.
 Kanuka Brook is a lovely creek, and pleasant walking.
 After about 1km the track swings to the right and drops into a gully.
 Leave the track and follow the gully upstream for 50m until it forks.
 Climb the ridge in the middle through light scrub until you are quickly confronted with small cliff lines.
 Traverse around to your right below the cliff for another 50m or so and you should find an obvious ramp leading back to the left that you can climb up.
 From there, make your way through the scrub up to the top of the ridge where you will hit a fire trail.
+Unfortunately someone has defaced the route by painting blue dots along the way.

 At the fire trail, turn right and follow it for 1.5 km until you hit the main Red Hands Fire Trail.
 Turn left and make your way down the road to the picnic area.
 Continue on to the Red Hands Track (incorrectly marked on the topo map) which winds down the hill eventually reaching Red Hands Cave.

 Red Hands Cave is an excellent example of Aboriginal hand stencils.
-Unfortunately to protect it from vandalism it is walled off by perspex and steel fencing.
+Unfortunately to protect it from vandalism it is walled off by steel fencing.
 Continue down the track for another 1.5km to the junction with Camp Fire Creek.
 Turn left here and follow Camp Fire Creek downstream to the Glenbrook Causeway.
 Cross the causeway and climb back up the road to the park entrance.

 Time: 4 hrs Distance: 11km Fitness: EM Skill: EM Ascent: 200m